-- Better sidewalks
+- O Better sidewalks

-More shelters
+- o) More shelters

 - Effective wayfinding

 - o Better lighting and visibility

 - o Wider landing areas

 - o More frequent service

 - o Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing M/A

 - 6) Any other suggestion of improvements that could help riders access the public transportation system.
+Comment: Make Phone calls Customer Survice

-Comment: Make Phone calls Customer Survice - 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: